-Deutsche Bank axes whole teams in Asia-Pacific as 18,000 job cuts begin
+Deutsche Bank axes whole teams in Asia-Pacific as 18,000 global job cuts begin

 “(There are a) couple of rounds of chats with HR and then they give you this packet and you are out of the building,” the trader said.

 Several workers were seen leaving the offices holding large envelopes with the bank’s logo.
+Three employees took a picture of themselves beside a large Deutsche Bank logo outside and hugged each other before hailing a taxi.

 “If you have a job for me please let me know.
-But do not ask questions,” said one who confirmed he was employed at Deutsche Bank, but declined to comment further.
+But do not ask questions,” said a person who confirmed he was employed at Deutsche Bank, but declined to comment further.

 A Deutsche Bank spokeswoman declined to comment on specific departures, saying the bank would be communicating directly with employees.